-Local Mutual Aid Meetings
+Mutual Aid Support

 Opinions on different clinics' standards of care are ten a penny on the internet, but how do you know who to trust?

 Step 5 - Arrange Admission

-At this point, you've got enough info to decide on one of the clinics you've seen.
+It's now time to decide on one of the clinics you've looked at.